alex85b/Admin-Client-Side-React/README.md

-# Shop-react (frontend)
+# Admin Client-Side

+Welcome to the client-side of my "Admin app" project.
+This repository is part of my "learn by doing" approach to mastering Django, React, and eventually developing microservices.

-As I delve into learning Django, React, and Docker, I am following an older Udemy course available at https://www.udemy.com/course/react-django-admin, which is about three years old.
-Consequently, significant modifications are necessary for the code.
+I have been following an older Udemy course, available at https://www.udemy.com/course/react-django-admin, that is about three years old.

-This project will involve the creation of multiple containers using Docker Compose to host a Django web application, S MySQL database, and a React frontend.
-The rest_framework will also be utilized, and Docker's secrets will be used to set environment variables.
-Given that the code is outdated, substantial changes are needed to ensure compatibility with the latest versions of the technologies being used.
+As a result, I had to make significant modifications to the code to get it to work.
+However, this course is an essential stepping stone to my next objective of learning how to develop microservices with Django and Python.

+My motivation for selecting this specific course is the fascination I have for the subject of microservices.
+In this application, I will be creating a React app that is somewhat dated, following the instructor's guidance with some modifications and improvements.
+This app will request services from a Django application that exists within a Docker container.
+The Django application is part of my "Admin Server-Side" project.